enkidevs/curriculum/java/fundamentals/intro-to-java/java-hello-world.md

 Wow, that's a lot!
 All this does is display `"Hello Java!"`.

-As it is hard to represent the whole environment on a phone, we will assume that text after `//` is the displayed output, unless stated otherwise.
+As it is hard to represent the whole environment on a phone, we will assume that text after `//` is the displayed output after executing the program, unless stated otherwise.

 > We've included a playground in the **Learn More** section.
 Go wild, run the code, replace things and see what happens!